haseeb-xd/Covid19-Tracker/README.md

 The android app lets you:
 - Icon real-time Tracking: Be aware of high-risk areas around you and monitor how quickly the virus is spreading in your city.
-- Icon symptoms Survey: Check if you need to be tested for COVID-19 by filling out a daily survey containing the latest CDC symptoms of Coronavirus.
-- Icon nearby Clinics: Find clinics and hospitals near you, check their opening times, and get directions.
-- Icon cases: Get a summary of new and total COVID-19 cases globally and per country updated daily.
-- Icon news: See the latest updates on the COVID-19 and read full newspaper articles.

 ## Permissions